 Just completed!
-Striking Life-size Beaver taxidermy mount.
-This huge beaver is positioned standing on hind feet holding a branch and looking a little bit guilty.
+Large Life-size Beaver taxidermy mount.
+This huge beaver is positioned standing on hind feet with his front paws reaching forward holding a stick on which he is chewing.
 The pelt is thick and shiny in dark tones of brown, red and black.
 The relaxed expression has fantastic facial detailing.
 The claws are intact.
 We have given this mount our taxidermy quality rating of Excellent because of the superior craftsmanship and detail.
 This would make a great piece to showcase in a museum, wildlife center, home or cabin.

 - Product Rating: Excellent

 - Dimensions: 20" tall X 33" long X 16.5" wide

 - Sits on its own on any sufficiently sized flat, horizontal surface

 Scientific Name: Castor canadensis